Evan-Lim/Evan-Lim/README.md

 # 💫 About Me:
-I'm an undergraduate student in Electrical Engineering currently working on completing the core curriculum of 42 and various projects for various uses, including innovative ideas.
+I'm an undergraduate student in Electrical Engineering, currently working on completing the core curriculum of 42 and various projects for different uses, including innovative ideas.

 ## 🌐 Socials: